OneForFreedom/Adibs-HackPad/README.md

+# Adib's HackPad

+(Before you critisise anything, its my first time - juuustttt.. keep that in mind please lol.)
 I took 30 or more hours on this, trust me.
 I did this over the course of a week. started doing the tutorial 1:1, then I realised that you wern't meant to follow it.